 Each person has a characteristic face that makes them unique.
 When buying sunglasses, you should also focus on its shape, which can be divided into four basic types.
 What are those?

-• Oval face – people with this type of face can use virtually any glasses and even experiment.
+• Oval face – people with this face shape can wear almost any type of glasses without worrying about experimenting.

-• Round face – square and rectangular lenses can be suitable, as well as glasses with narrow frames or rimless glasses.
+• Round face – square lenses (either square or rectangular) and glasses with narrow frames or even frameless glasses are suitable.

-• Square face – narrow frames or rimless sunglasses are suitable, in any case a round or oval shape is recommended.
+• Square face – narrow frames or frameless sunglasses are also a good choice, but round or oval shapes are generally recommended.

-• Triangular face – in this case, you should also choose sunglasses with oval or round lenses.
+• Triangular face – in this case, you should also opt for sunglasses with oval or round lenses.

 Don’t underestimate the design of sunglasses